-Overview of how to create Driver Settlements in LoadOps
+Overview of how to setup Payment Terms in LoadOps

 Overview

-Once a load is completed within LoadOps, there is two automations that occur for that load: 1) an invoice is generated and 2) settlement expenses are calculated, which are based on the the entity's associated with the loads payment terms.
+Once a load is completed within LoadOps, there are two automations that occur for that load: 1) an invoice is generated and 2) settlement expenses are calculated, which are based on the the entities associated with the load's payment terms.

-We will discuss how to set up a driver’s payment terms, what occurs against the load after it is completed, and how to generate the driver settlement within this article.
+We will discuss how to set up driver and tractor payment terms, and what occurs against the load after it is completed.

 Workflow On How To Configure the Driver’s Payment Terms